-Truong Duy Nhat, a prominent blogger and dissident, was able to update his family last week for the first time in several months, according to his daughter.
-The last time Nhat’s wife was able to visit her husband was April 2021, five months after he was transferred to Prison No. 3 in Nghe An Province.
-The reason the family was given for not being allowed to see him since then was because of the pandemic.
+Truong Duy Nhat, a journalist, prominent blogger and dissident, was able to update his family last week for the first time in several months, according to his daughter.
+Freedom of press is a fundamental human right, nevertheless Nhat is a journalist and currently a political prisoner.
+The last time Nhat’s wife was able to visit her husband was April 2021, five months after the journalist was transferred to Prison No. 3 in Nghe An Province.
+The reason the family was given, for not being allowed to see him since, was because of the pandemic.

 This explanation strains credulity since the latest and most lethal wave of infections caused by the Delta variant didn’t begin until July of this year and was affecting mainly the southern region of the country.
 Between the end of last year and this past summer, Vietnam was hailed by other nations as a success story in containing the virus.
 In early May, the government told people to go out and celebrate Reunification Day.
 As a result, many beaches, especially Vung Tau, were packed with holiday makers, causing great concern in the medical community.
 The authorities also encouraged citizens to go to the polls in late May to vote in an election that was all but meaningless since the results were already predetermined.

 According to Nhat’s daughter, her father is still held at Prison No. 3 in a room with 49 other prisoners.
 They sleep on the floor close to each other.
-Each person has about two squared meters of “living space.”
-It is not known if the prisoners have been vaccinated, but given the current shortage of vaccines compared to the high demand throughout the country, it is highly unlikely that Nhat is vaccinated.
+Each person has about two square meters of “living space.”
+It is not known if the political prisoners, among other prisoners, have been vaccinated, but given the current shortage of vaccines compared to the high demand throughout the country, it is highly unlikely that journalist Nhat is vaccinated.

 In January 2021 Nhat successfully petitioned the prison to transfer him to another type of work.
 In a phone call home in February, 2021, Nhat said he was now assigned to weaving baskets, which helped relieve his allergies.
 However, the new job did not help his back pain since he was still required to sit for long periods of time.

 Before his first arrest in 2013, Truong Duy Nhat worked as a journalist for a state-run media.
-He then left the job and started his own blog called “A Different Point of View,” for which he was arrested and sentenced to two years in prison.
-He was charged with “abusing democratic freedoms” under Article 258 of the 1999 Criminal Code.
+Freedom of press is a fundamental part of being a journalist, but not in these media.
+He then left the job and started advocating freedom of press in his own blog called “A Different Point of View,” for which he was arrested and sentenced to two years in prison.
+The journalist was charged with “abusing democratic freedoms” under Article 258 of the 1999 Criminal Code and became a political prisoner.

-Pondering the intricacies of Vietnamese land use law and public assets management at the time, plus the reality that Truong Duy Nhat is still a prominent dissenter and probably has obtained certain sensitive information, it can be argued that the charge against him is politically motivated, aiming to suppress political dissent.”
+Pondering the intricacies of Vietnamese land use law and public assets management at the time, plus the reality that Truong Duy Nhat is still a prominent dissenter, freedom of press advocater and probably has obtained certain sensitive information, it can be argued that the charge against the journalist is politically motivated, aiming to suppress political dissent.”

 © 2021 The 88 Project